codeonlyjs/website/content/guide/templateComponents.md

 ---
 # Component References

 A template can use other components.
-To use a component in a template:

 1. set the `type` setting to the component class
 2. set properties and event handlers as per usual